CRCL Staff

 James is a former journalist in New Orleans, having worked for many years as an editor at The Times-Picayune.
 He was on the newspaper’s staff that won two Pulitzer Prizes in 2006.
 He has also published stories in magazines including 64 Parishes and Preservation in Print.
 He has been interviewed on the air by NPR’s “Weekend Edition” and on television shows that have aired on the NFL Network, the Travel Channel and National Geographic.
 A story about his writing was recently published by The New Yorker.
 He moonlights as a professional competitive eater (formerly the No. 4 oyster eater in the International Federation of Competitive Eating — 15 dozen oysters in 8 minutes) and as an actor, with credits including “NCIS: New Orleans,” “Treme,” and “America’s Most Wanted.”
 He received his bachelor’s degree in English from the University of the South in Sewanee, Tennessee. (james.karst@crcl.org

-Jana King – Serve Louisiana social media and content strategist
+Maeve Maloney – Serve Louisiana social media coordinator

 Development